| Home | Mission | Events | Membership | History |

 In chapter 16 of Ljósvetninga saga, the story is told where an axe was used where a more suitable tool might have served better.
 Once when he was young, Guðmundr used his hand to wave mosquitoes off the bald spot of his foster father while the old man napped outside.
 His brother Einar suggested he use his axe, instead, to drive the mosquitoes away.
 Guðmundr took the advice, drawing blood from the old man's head.
 Only then did Guðmundr realize that Einar's advice was not well intended.
 The bad blood between the brothers continued into adulthood.

-It seems unlikely that axes were routinely used as throwing weapons.
-One of the few example from the sagas where an axe was thrown is in chapter 33 of Harðar saga og Hólmverja.
+It seems unlikely that axes were routinely thrown in fights, but in desperation, men did whatever was necessary to succeed, including throwing their axe.
+One example is told in chapter 33 of Harðar saga og Hólmverja.
 In a battle, Þorvaldr drove a spear through Sigurðr, who had been fighting with an axe.
 Sigurðr threw his axe at Þorvaldr, hitting him in the head.
 They both fell down dead.
 The sense of the story is that the axe was Sigurð's normal battle axe, rather than a specialized throwing axe.

 In chapter 64 of Laxdæla saga, Helgi Hardbeinsson received a serious wound in a fight.
 Turning to the others, he said, "This old fellow still dares to face others," and he threw his wood axe at Þorgils, causing a serious wound.